This event is only for N8 researchers. Please use your University emails to sign up to ensure eligibility for this event.

 What's included

 This event is completely free to attend.
-Attendees are expected to arrange their own travel and accommodation.
-Bursaries are available to sucessful applicants who suffer financial, caregiving, or disability-related barriers to attendance.
+Attendees are expected to arrange their travel and accommodation.
+Bursaries are available to successful applicants who suffer financial, caregiving, or disability-related barriers to attendance.